pnnl/interflow/docs/user_guide/generalizability.md

 ### Region (columm 1)

 The first item in the data should include the name of the region provided as a string.
-Note that **flow** will treat inconsistent spelling of regions as multiple regions.
+Note that **interflow** will treat inconsistent spelling of regions as multiple regions.

 ### Calculation type (columm 2)